NFDI4BIOIMAGE/training/_sources/authors/josh_moore.md

 For decades, the sharing of large N-dimensional datasets has posed issues across multiple domains.
 Interactively accessing terabyte-scale data has previously required significant server resources to properly prepare cropped or down-sampled representations on the fly.
 Now, a cloud-native chunked format easing this burden has been adopted in the bioimaging domain for standardization.
 The format — Zarr — is potentially of interest for other consortia and sections of NFDI.

-Tags: Research Data Management, Bioimage Analysis, Data Science
+Tags: Research Data Management, Bioimage Analysis, Data Science, Exclude From Dalia

 Content type: Poster